EnzymeML/enzymeml-specifications/docs/model.md

 __references__ `list[string]`

-- Array of references to publications, database entries etc. that describe the reactant.
+- Array of references to publications, database entries, etc. that describe the reactant.

 ------